 If the above suggestions aren't possible, apply a UV filter film to your windows, these block out up to 98% of harmful rays.

 Apply a high factor, waterproof sunblock to vulnerable areas such as the nose and ears.
-Be careful as some cats may lick this off.
-There are special "pet" sunblocks available.
+Be careful as some cats may lick this off and many contain zinc which is toxic to cats.
+There are special pet sunblocks available.
 It should protect against UVA and UVB and at least SPF15, the higher the number, the better.
 Sunblock should be re-applied every 4-6 hours.

 Check with your veterinarian before applying any sunblock on your cat.
-Pet-friendly is highly recommended.
-If you can't find one, use sunblock designed for babies or children and choose one that is fragrance-free.
+Pet-friendly is essential.
+If you can't find one, use sunblock designed for babies or children and choose one that is fragrance-free and doesn't contain zinc.

 Avoid the hottest part of the day: